kyght/InstallTracker/kyght-installtrack/readme.txt

 == Installation ==
 1. Upload `kyght-installtrack` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
+3. Open Admin console, click Settings | InstallTracker and enter a secret key.
+4. Start using the API as defined above
+      * Option 1 - Make HTTP post calls from the platform your using
+      * Option 2 - Download .Net Wrapper dll, import into your Visual Studio project and use it
+           * var installTrack = new Tracker(\"http://www.yoursite.com/wp-admin/admin-ajax.php\", \"YourProduct\", \"2.1.16.80\", \"666745\");

 == Frequently Asked Questions ==
 = How do I call the functions =